This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism. Some changes have been made.

 Once again, there is more to say on this topic as I have not fully explored my argument on this issue, but it is still in progress.

 Steps forward and concluding thoughts

 The existence of the DPRK is a breath of fresh air.
-It shows that a “greater collective human spirit” and more satisfaction can come from socialism than capitalism, that they are becoming a “powerful socialist nation” which is steadfast in their “independent spirit.”
+It shows that a “greater collective human spirit” and more satisfaction can come from something other than what is in the West.
 They do not want war.
-While bourgeois experts bemoan the travel ban of US citizens to the DPRK, as it will be harder to subvert socialist society there, perhaps this can be taken as an opportunity for more self-development as the orange menace’s racism and “economic nationalism” embodies the murderous empire.
+While bourgeois experts bemoan the travel ban of U$ citizens to the DPRK, as it will be harder to subvert socialist society there, perhaps this can be taken as an opportunity for more self-development as the orange menace’s racism and “economic nationalism” embodies the murderous empire.
 Why not counter the demonization, begun with an illegal war in 1950 (and even earlier since the DPRK’s formation in 1948) which destroyed much of the country, with continued strengthening of universal and state-funded education, a strong healthcare system, and expanding alliances internationally from a few African countries to the whole continent?
 Those decisions are ultimately up to the people of the DPRK and their elected leadership.

 I end with a quote from self-declared Black nationalist Robert F. Williams before his escape from the spotlight after returning to the U.S. in 1971, from exile.
 Many of the words of his 1964 speech, reprinted in his publication, The Crusader, still ring true today.
 The DPRK has developed, as they describe it, a hydrogen bomb which should be seen as a necessity under current conditions, celebrated as an achievement by an oppressed people, by people of color.
 Williams said, in part, words which are optimistic but are worth recalling: